Jewels creating batik fabric in Accra

 Afronation

-Afronation is the biggest urban music festival in Europe that recently made its way to the African continent.
-It’s a 4-day festival on the beautiful Labadi beach.
+Afronation is Europe’s biggest urban music festival, recently making its way to the African continent.
+It’s a four-day festival on the beautiful Labadi beach.

 Detty Rave

 Detty Rave is an annual star-studded music experience hosted by Mr. Eazi.
-It’s the biggest rave in Accra.
-It’s a very popular event that music fans look forward to every year.
+It’s the biggest rave in Accra, and music fans look forward to it every year.

 Accra Ghana Nightlife